SmartCrackersWelcome/first_repo/README.md

 # first_repo
-This Repository uses for learn git work style
+This Repository uses for learn git working style.